voice91/express/docs/Architecture/006-create-deal.md

      - Outdoor Storage
    - Upload Photo: The photo that we need as a deal logo
    - Square Footage: The square footage of the property.
-   - Unit Count:
+   - Unit Count: The unit count for the property
-   - Occupancy:
+   - Occupancy: The occupancy of the property

 2. Loan Information:
    - Loan Purpose: A list of loan purpose for the program, values for this must be from below